malespiaut/bootleg3d/README.md

 void b3d_triangle(float ax, float ay, float az, float bx, float by, float bz, float cx, float cy, float cz, uint32_t c);
 ```

 Add `#define BOOTLEG3D_IMPLEMENTATION` before ONE of your includes to compile with the library.
+Add `#define BOOTLEG3D_NO_CULLING` to disable back-face culling.

 ## TODO
 + Draw a buffer of triangles in one call